Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection: Equations of motion

-where the non-dimensional parameters are the Prandtl number $\Pr = \frac{\nu}{\kappa}$ a kinematic property of the fluid, the Rayleigh number $\Ra = \frac{\alpha g T_1 h^3}{\nu \kappa}$ and the heating parameter $H = \frac{\gamma}{T_1\sqrt{\kappa h}}$.
-In these units the temperature on the bottom and the top of the box are $T(z=0)=1$ and $T(z=1)=0$.
-The stress-free boundaries on the fluid velocity are as described above namely $w = \frac{\partial u}{\partial z} = \frac{\partial v}{\partial z} = 0$ on the top and bottom boundaries.\footnote{In our recent related works we used a different non-dimensionalization that emphasized the role of the bulk stochastic heating over the deterministic boundary forcing.
-The current non-dimensionalization is more consistent with traditional studies of Rayleigh-B\'enard convection in that $H=0$ exactly recovers the original deterministic system proposed by \cite{Ra1916}.
-In \cite{FoGlRiWh2016} we consider two `Rayleigh parameters' $\Ra$ and $\tilde{\Ra}$ whose product yield the Rayleigh number in this manuscript.
-The reciprocal of $\tilde{\Ra}$ from \cite{FoGlRiWh2016} recovers the stochastic heating number $H$ considered here.}
+The system evolves on the non-dimensional domain $\mathcal{D} = [0, L]^2\times [0, 1]$ for some $L > 0$ with periodic boundary conditions in the horizontal, and either stress-free or no-slip boundaries along the top and bottom.
+Analogous results are valid for the Navier-slip (Robin type condition), but they are not explored here.
+Our setting allows for the unitary boundary condition on the temperature field and since the Rayleigh number is the same as in deterministic studies of convection \cite{AhGrLo2009}, we recover the system originally proposed in \cite{Ra1916} in the limit as $H \rightarrow 0$.
+This is a distinctly different non-dimensionalization compared to our previous investigations of \eqref{eq:tem_dimensional_bulk}, where the relative role of the bulk stochastic heating over the deterministic boundary forcing was emphasized.
+In \cite{FoGlRiWh2016} we defined two `Rayleigh parameters' $\Ra$ and $\widetilde{\Ra}$ whose product yield the Rayleigh number in this manuscript.
+The reciprocal of $\widetilde{\Ra}$ from \cite{FoGlRiWh2016} yields the stochastic heating number $H$ considered here.

-The Prandtl number varies greatly depending on the material properties of the fluid.
-For instance in air $\Pr \approx 0.7$, for water $\Pr\approx 7$, and analysis of the earth's mantle indicates that $\Pr \approx 10^{24}$ which is well approximated as infinity \cite{Wa2004,Wa2005,Wa2007,Wa2008b,FoGlRi2015}.
-The Rayleigh number, representing the strength of the boundary driven forcing, has a wide range in applications.
-In particular the Rayleigh numbers of key geophysical and astrophysical interest range from $10^6$ to $10^{20}$.
+The Prandtl number $\Pra$ is a material property of the fluid and varies significantly depending on the specific fluid in question.
+For instance in air $\Pra \approx 0.7$, for water $\Pra\approx 7$, and analysis of the earth's mantle indicates that $\Pra \approx 10^{24}$ which is well approximated by infinity \citep{Wa2004,Wa2005,Wa2007,Wa2008b,FoGlRi2015}.
+The Rayleigh number, representing the strength of the boundary driven forcing, also has a wide range in applications.
+In particular the Rayleigh numbers in geophysics and astrophysics range from $10^6$ to $10^{20}$, although smaller Rayleigh numbers near the onset of convection are also of fundamental mathematical and physical interest.